paraswaykole/slashbase/README.md

 # About

-Slashbase is a modern in-browser database IDE & CLI for your dev/data workflows.
-Use Slashbase to connect to any of your database, browse data and schema, write, run and save queries, create charts, right from your browser.
+Slashbase is a modern database IDE for your dev/data workflows.
+Use Slashbase to connect to any of your database, browse data and schema, write, run and save queries, create charts.
 Supports MySQL, PostgreSQL and MongoDB.

 It is in beta (v0.5), help us make it better by sending your feedback and reach a stable (v1.0) version.
 > Star 🌟 & watch 👀 the repository to get updates.

 ## Features:

-- **🧑‍💻 Browser & CLI based**: Use as IDE in your browser or as CLI in terminal.
+- **🧑‍💻 Desktop App**: Use as IDE as standalone desktop app.
 - **🪄 Modern Interface**: With a modern interface, it is easy to use.
 - **🪶 Lightweight**: Doesn't take much space on your system.
 - **⚡️ Quick Browse**: Quickly filter, sort & browse data and schema with a low-code UI.